demarey/HotelApp/README.md

 Run the following command to set up your HotelDatabase.jar project: ```mvn archetype:generate``` Use following values:
-- artefact type: default value
+- artifact type: maven-archetype-quickstart
 - groupId: com.javaworld.hotels
 - artifactId: HotelDatabase
 - packagename: com.javaworld.hotels
 Now you have a brand new Maven project directory structure.
 Switch to the HotelDatabase directory and copy the sources from this git branch.

-## Unit testing with Maven 2
+## Unit testing with Maven

 Now let's test the application.
 A few simple test classes can be found in the source code.
 Unit testing is (or should be!) an important part of any enterprise Java application.
 Maven completely integrates unit testing into the development lifecycle.
 To run all your unit tests, you invoke the test lifecycle phase: ```mvn test```
 If you want to run only one test, you can use the test parameter: ```mvn test -Dtest=HotelModelTest```